Before You Begin

 As mentioned in the chargen room, each Background should have an explanatory +note accompanying it.

-Some Backgrounds — Allies, Base of Operations, Contacts, Influence, Spies, and (for Garou and Fera) Rites — can be bought above 5 dots, to represent the ability to have influence in multiple areas.
+Some Backgrounds — Allies, Base of Operations, Contacts, Fame, Influence, Spies, and (for Garou and Fera) Rites — can be bought above 5 dots, to represent the ability to have influence in multiple areas.
 Any individual Ally, Contact, etc., is still limited to 5 dots in total.
 See the individual entries in Backgrounds for more details, and, when writing up +notes, please remember to detail the allocation of dots in these Backgrounds.

 Powers